Lakshita00/My-To-Do-List-/README.md

 # My-To-Do-List-
-It is an project used to make a list of y our daily work which make  it easier to remember
+It is an project used to make a list of your daily work which make  it easier to remember
 <br>
 Author-Lakshita